 A/B testing is a method of experimenting with two or more strategies to test its effectiveness.

-Here are a few strategies you can try to lure back customers that abandoned their purchase on your online store:
+Here are a few strategies you can try to lure back customers that abandoned their purchase on your online store.
+You’ll also find some tips to help you prevent cart abandonment.

 Here are a few examples of how some big online stores do it:

-Myntra makes it easy to order directly from the email:
+Myntra makes it easy to order directly from the email itself:

 Happily Unmarried is Giving You a Discount: